-The Christian faith was brought in Malta by St. Paul that shipwrecked on the island as a captive en route to Rome in A.D.
+The Christian faith was brought to Malta by St. Paul that shipwrecked on the island as a captive en route to Rome in A.D.
 60.; therefore, Maltese can be considered among the oldest Christian peoples in the world.
-Testifying to this strong bond that links the island with religion, over 360 churches and chapels are scattered through Malta, and over 25 of them are found in Valletta.
+Testifying this strong bond that links the island with religion, over 360 churches and chapels are scattered through Malta, and over 25 of them are found in Valletta.
 They form an integral part of the landscape and are at the heart of Maltese social and cultural life.
 During a trip through Malta, you absolutely must visit some of these religious building, real works of art that boast intricate decorations, sculptures and old paintings by famous artists depicting saints, angels and sacred symbols.

-Our top five:
+Our top five churches

-1) St John Co-Cathedral
+1. St John Co-Cathedral

-2) Our Lady of Victory
+2. Our Lady of Victory

 The small 16th century “Our Lady of Victory” church is significant for the history of Malta because it was the first church erected in Valletta.
 It was built on the order of Grandmaster Perellos de la Valette to commemorate the victory over the Ottoman invaders during the Great Siege in 1565.

-3) St Paul Anglican Pro-cathedral
+3. St Paul Anglican Pro-cathedral

 The Church was built between 1839 and 1844 and financed by the Dowager Queen Adelaide, widow of King William IV and aunt of Queen Victoria.
-It is one of three cathedrals of the Anglican Diocese of Gibraltar in Europe that covers more than 150 chaplaincies in the whole of Europe, Morocco, Turkey and Mongolia.
-The Religious building is called “Pro-cathedral” because it is a subsidiary cathedral for the Southern and Eastern Europe.
+It is one of three cathedrals of the Anglican Diocese of Gibraltar in Europe that covers more than 150 chaplaincies in Europe, Morocco, Turkey and Mongolia.
+The Religious building is called “Pro-cathedral” because it is a subsidiary cathedral for Southern and Eastern Europe.

-4) Malta, St. Paul‘s Shipwreck Church in Valletta
+4. Malta, St. Paul‘s Shipwreck Church in Valletta

-5) Basilica of Our Lady of Mount Carmel
+5. Basilica of Our Lady of Mount Carmel

 The Basilica is a Roman Catholic Church designed by Girolamo Cassar around 1570 and dedicated to Our Lady.
 Unfortunately, the church was hit by aired bombing and severely damaged during World War II and rebuilt from 1958 to 1981 with the oval design by the architect Guze D’Amato.
-The 42-meter high oval dome is a symbol of Valletta, and it dominates both the city skyline and Marsamxett Harbour.
+The 42-meter high oval dome symbolises Valletta, and it dominates both the city skyline and Marsamxett Harbour.
 The Church, inaugurated in 1981, boasts a painting of Our Lady of Mount Carmel dating from the early 17th century (located at the back of the high altar) and interior sculptures by the sculptor Joseph Damato.